outdoorbits/little-backup-box/README.md

 ### Camera backup mode

 1. Boot the Raspberry Pi.
+2. Connect a backup storage device.
-2. Connect the camera to the Raspberry Pi.
+3. Connect the camera.
-3. Turn the camera on.
+4. Turn the camera on.
-4. Wait till the Raspberry Pi shuts down.
+5. Wait till the Raspberry Pi shuts down.

 ### iOS backup mode

 1. Boot the Raspberry Pi.
-2. Plug a storage source into the Raspberry Pi.
+2. Connect a storage device.
 3. Connect the iOS device.
 4. Wait till the Raspberry Pi shuts down.